-Now retired from international football at the age of 32, having also become England's most prolific marksman, Rooney is seeking a fresh challenge and former DC, New York Red Bulls and LA Galaxy coach Arena believes the presence of top stars in the MLS will only encourage greater participation at grass roots level.
+Now retired from international soccer at the age of 32, having also become England's most prolific marksman, Rooney is seeking a fresh challenge and former D.C., New York Red Bulls and LA Galaxy coach Arena believes the presence of top stars in the MLS will only encourage greater participation at the grass-roots level.

 Outspoken, honest, and game changing—Bruce Arena’s memoir What’s Wrong with US? is available now wherever books are sold.
 For more information, visit https://www.harpercollins.com/9780062803948/whats-wrong-with-us/.